tkovs/pomodoro/README.md

 ## :rocket: Technologies

-This project was developed in my spare time with the following technologies:
+This project was developed with the following technologies:

 -  [ReactJS](https://reactjs.org)
 -  [ReasonML](https://reasonml.github.io)